 - Appliance mode is licensed.
 This results in root access to the TOE operating system and bash shell being disabled. - Certificate validation is performed using CRLs. - Disabled interfaces: - All command shells other than tmsh are disabled.
-For example, bash and other userserviceable shells are excluded. - Management of the TOE via SNMP is disabled. - Management of the TOE via the appliance's LCD display is disabled. - Remote (i.e., SSH) access to the Lights Out / Always On Management1 capabilities of the system is disabled. - Serial port console (disabled by policy after the initial power on and communications setup of the hardware) - SSH client
+For example, bash and other userserviceable shells are excluded. - Management of the TOE via SNMP is disabled. - Management of the TOE via the appliance's LCD display is disabled. - Remote (i.e., SSH) access to the Lights Out / Always On Management2 capabilities of the system is disabled. - SSH client